Picture this: You’ve just invested a lot of time or a lot of money into a brand spankin’ new website that you *cannot* wait for people to see…

 It goes live, you pop the champagne, and then open your browser to type your business name into Google.
 You hit search.
 You wait.
 And then there’s nothing in the search results…

 It’s wildly underwhelming, if not devastating.
-Especially considering 93.37% of all searches across all search engines are conducted on Google.
+Especially considering the vast majority of searches across all search engines are conducted on Google.
 And your website is nowhere to be found.

 The good news?
 We can fix it!
 For free!

 We just need to ensure Google recognises and indexes your website so that it can be found online.
-In this blog post I’m going to walk you through the process of setting up your Google Search Console, Google My Business, and Google Analytics accounts, so you can make sure your website gets noticed by Google and found by your ideal clients.
+Indexing simply means Google has discovered your website and added it to its database, it doesn’t guarantee rankings yet.
+If indexing, sitemaps, and search tools already feel overwhelming, this is exactly the kind of foundational SEO setup we handle for clients as part of our SEO services.
+But it is the required first step.
+In this blog post I’m going to walk you through the process of setting up your Google Search Console, Google Business Profile, and Google Analytics accounts, so you can make sure your website gets noticed by Google and found by your ideal clients.

 (It doesn’t look pretty, but it’s step by step and as simple as possible.
 Just follow the instructions to make sure Google knows about your website!)

 Note: It can actually take some time before Google indexes your website.
+If you’ve followed these steps and your site still isn’t appearing, that’s often a technical or structural issue and it’s something we regularly help clients diagnose and fix.
 So as long as you’ve followed all the below steps, you may just need to wait!

 Follow these quick steps and make sure Google is watching (in a good way).